jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (3CG) A person may elect not to apply subsections (3CB) and (3CC) if they— (a) opt-out from applying the subsections for at least 24 consecutive months from the date they first opt-out:
   (b) apply an apportionment method that is agreed between the Commissioner and an industry association of which the person is a member:
-  (c) apply an apportionment method that is available to them in a publication by the Commissioner.
+  (c) apply an apportionment method that is published by the Commissioner.
 (3CH) A person who makes an election under subsection (3CG) must apply subsection (3CG) to all goods and services acquired by them.
 (3D) A registered person who makes both taxable and exempt supplies is not required to apportion input tax for an adjustment period between such supplies if the registered person has reasonable grounds to believe that the total value of exempt supplies will not exceed the lesser of—
   (a) $90,000: